 Playing alongside playmaking whiz Mike Ribeiro, Ryder recorded 63 points in 81 games, establishing himself as one of the Canadiens key producers.
 Recording two more seasons with at least 50 points, he was let go after a disappointing 2007-08 season, signing with the Boston Bruins as a free agent.
 He would continue to be counted on as a reliable second-line scorer, even rejoining the Canadiens briefly during the 2012-13 shortened season, and retired after the 2014-15 season.

 In a 2010 draft class where the Canadiens only had five picks and wasted their first-round selection on Jarred Tinordi, Brendan Gallagher turned from pleasant surprise to heart and soul of the franchise after being taken 147th overall.
 After finishing his junior career as the all-time leading scorer for the Vancouver Giants of the WHL, he joined the Canadiens at the beginning of the shortened 2012-13 season, playing a key depth role with 28 points in 44 games.

 In that season’s playoffs, Halak almost single-handedly led the Canadiens to the Conference Final, brushing aside the first-place Washington Capitals and Pittsburgh Penguins in the process, before falling to the Philadelphia Flyers in four straight.
-After that season though, the Canadiens traded him to the St. Louis Blues for Lars Eller, where he established a dominant tandem with Brian Elliot.
-Since then, he has played for three more NHL teams, currently serving as one of the NHL’s best backups to Tuuka Rask in Boston.
+After that season though, the Canadiens traded him to the St. Louis Blues for Lars Eller, where he established a dominant tandem with Brian Elliott.
+Since then, he has played for three more NHL teams, including currently serving as one of the NHL’s best backups to Tuukka Rask in Boston for three seasons.